Ethosa/social_ethosa/README.md

 ```

 ### EQueue
-There is an asynchronous queue here
+There is an queue here
 ```python
 queue = EQueue()
 for i in range(10):